-To be eligible for Child Care P-EBT, your child must have been under the age of six and enrolled in SNAP, also known as LINK, sometime between October 2020 and June 2021.
+To be eligible for Child Care P-EBT, your child must have been under the age of six as of October 1, 2022 and enrolled in SNAP, also known as LINK, sometime between August 2021 and May 2022.
 Even if you were enrolled in SNAP for only some of this time, your family may be eligible as long as your child meets the eligibility requirements below.

-Get answers to your questions about Child Care P-EBT food benefits for Illinois residents who were enrolled in SNAP from October 2020 to June 2021 below.
+Get answers to your questions about Child Care P-EBT food benefits for Illinois residents who were enrolled in SNAP between August 2021 and May 2022 below.
 (Leer en español.)

 Frequently Asked Questions

 Child Care Pandemic Electronic Benefits Transfer (P-EBT) gives food benefits to eligible children in a SNAP household.

 To be eligible, a child must meet all three points below: